VATSIM-UK/uk-controller-api/docs/guides/StandAllocation.md

 This is helpful when airlines only park on a few particular stands on a given pier/terminal.

+### Airline Callsign (Terminal)

+This rule takes the callsign slug (the bit after the airline code in the callsign), along with the airline for the given flight.

+It then allocates any stand on a terminal with a specific callsign that matches for that airline.
+These matches are exact matches only.
+For partial matches, see below.

 ### Airline Callsign Slug (Terminal)

 This rule takes the callsign slug (the bit after the airline code in the callsign), along with the airline for the given flight.